1072-datascience/hw2/README.md

 ## Inputs

 * examples/method1.csv
-* where the last column, pred.score, is the predicted probability of "Male".
+* the last column, pred.score, is the predicted probability of "Male".

 persons,prediction,reference,pred.score